Why should we include people with disabilities and older adults in the COVID-19 response?

-- 1 in 3 people are aged over 60 and are at greater risk from COVID-19.
+- Globally, more than a third of people older than 60 have a disability and are at greater risk from COVID-19.

 - An estimated 110-190 million adults have significant difficulties in functioning and often will rely on professional or informal caregivers.

-Including people with disabilities is about recognising basic human rights
+Including people with disabilities and older adults is about recognising basic human rights

 The UN recognises that the Human Rights to Water and Sanitation are essential to achieving all other human rights.
-This includes the UN Convention on the Rights of Persons with Disabilities, which has been signed by 163 countries, and stipulates that humanitarian responses must be disability inclusive (Article 11).
+This includes the UN Convention on the Rights of Persons with Disabilities (CRPD), which has been signed by 163 countries, and stipulates that humanitarian responses must be disability inclusive (Article 11).
 Recently, the UN’s Secretary General urged governments “to place people with disabilities at the center of COVID-19 response and recovery efforts and to consult and engage people with disabilities”.
+Though international obligations to realising the human rights of older adults are implied through a number of treaties (including the CRPD, the Convention on the Elimination of All Forms of Discrimination against Women, and the Economic, Social and Cultural Rights and on Civil and Political Rights), any explicit references to older adults in required international human rights instruments are limited.

-As a number of human rights specialists state in this blog, applying the principles of human rights (equality and non-discrimination, participation, transparency, accountability and sustainability) within COVID-19 responses can reduce inequalities.
-Community-level hygiene and COVID-19 prevention programmes are also an opportunity for WASH actors to practice disability-inclusive WASH, something the sector has been prioritising in recent years.
+Applying the principles of human rights (equality and non-discrimination, participation, transparency, accountability and sustainability) within COVID-19 responses can reduce inequalities in access to WASH and health services, and participation in daily activities.
+Community-level hygiene and COVID-19 prevention programmes are also an opportunity for WASH actors to practice inclusive WASH, something the sector has been prioritising in recent years.

 Want to know more about considering disability in COVID-19 hygiene programmes: